EclipsesDev/EclipseWare-Abandoned/README.md

 ### What is EclipseWare?
-It is a lightweight lua level 8 executor that is equip with hookFunction, drawingLib.
-And also our exploit support DarkHub, OwlHub & More!
+It is a lightweight lua level 8 executor and, our exploit support DarkHub, OwlHub & More!

 ### Download
 https://github.com/EclipsesDev/EclipseWare/releases/